pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 14. Check the SecureX **Private_CTIA_Target** .
 This one must use a host fqdn that match to your region ( ex : **private.intel.eu.amp.cisco.com** ) and this target must use the **SecureX_Token** you created at the begining of this lab.
 15. Run the **Check Incidents every 5 minutes** workflow.
 You will be asked to enter the **webex_bot_token** and the **webex_room_id**.

     For the purpose of this lab we dont store the **webex_bot_token** and **webex_room_id** variables into global SecureX Variables.
-We voluntary let the workflow asking you these value is required inputs.
+We voluntary let the workflow asking you these values as required inputs.
 For production you will have to modify this part a create static variables into your secureX tenant.

 The expected result is the following formatted message into the alert webex team room.